Norwich, New York: History

 The first log cabin was built in 1788 by Col. William Monroe, who served as a drummer boy during the Revolutionary War.
 The town of Norwich was formed in 1793 from the towns of Union (now in Broome County) and Bainbridge.
 Afterwards, Norwich, as a "mother town" of the county, lost substantial territory in the formation of new towns.
 In 1806, Norwich gave up territory to form the towns of Pharsalia, Plymouth and Preston.
 More of Norwich was lost in 1807 to form parts of the towns of New Berlin and Columbus.
 In 1808 and 1820, Norwich exchanged territory with the town of Preston.

-The central community of Norwich set itself off from the town in 1816 by incorporating as a village, later becoming the city of Norwich in 1914.
+The central community of Norwich set itself off from the town in 1816 by incorporating as a village, and later becoming the city of Norwich in 1914.